 Supporting talented students to excel

 The loss of capable and keen maths students to non-STEM related courses doesn’t get much media attention.
-But it is an important contributor to the overall decline1 of Australian students studying senior mathematics at high school2 and University3.
-The current focus on broad skilling and high ATARs is contributing to the low engagement seen in maths subjects4.
+But it is an important contributor to the overall decline19 of Australian students studying senior mathematics at high school20 and University21.
+The current focus on broad skilling and high ATARs is contributing to the low engagement seen in maths subjects22.

 This wide range of levels creates an extremely challenging situation in the classroom.
 Despite teachers’ best efforts, struggling students will not get the support they need to progress and the most advanced students won’t be extended in their learning.
 As teacher Rose Nahilland told us, ‘Having taught Year 8 maths for the past three years, I often felt that students at the top end were not being pushed to see how far they could go or improve.’

 Maths Pathway enables teachers to personalise the learning experience for every student in the classroom.
-Students access the content they are ready for based on their diagnosed level.
+Students access the content they are ready for based on data pinpointing their precise learning needs.

 Teachers support their learning through targeted instruction and Rich Learning, challenging high achieving students to excel while supporting students at and below the level to continuously grow.
 As Jacqueline Lee at Emerald Secondary College explains, ‘We still need to be pushing top-level kids and not allow them to assume they’re always going to get 99% on something.
 These types of students often give up when they get to Advanced Maths courses because they’re used to things being easy straight away.
 Maths Pathway students learn to be pushed all the way through.’

 Anecdotal data about increased enrolments in Advanced Maths courses suggests the model is working.
 At Lavalla Catholic College, teachers report a 25% increase in enrolments in Maths Methods among students who’ve been using Maths Pathway since Year 7.
 Their NAPLAN results have also improved, with students beating the state average.